 Formation of Qarma Musiq

 Qarma Musiq was established in 2008 as a label for the album OK to be released under.
 Malique shared equal shares with D'Navigator who resigned from the company in 2010, leaving it wholly owned by Malique.
 In 2010, Malique was released from EMI Publishing and Qarma Musiq took over as his publisher.
 Malique chose the name Qarma to convey the clean work ethic of the label, vowing that the mistreatment of artistes and unfair distribution of royalty that he experienced under various other labels would not occur.
 The company colors are black and white.
-The Qarma Musiq website (www.qarmamusiq.com) also contains an online shop in which new singles and merchandise are occasionally available for purchase.
+The Qarma Musiq website (www.qarmamusiq.com) also contains an online shop in which new albums and merchandise are available for purchase.

 In January 2015, Qarma Musiq signed Nukilan as an artiste, and the group debuted in Rindu, a duet with Indonesian singer Shae.
 Rindu was released in February 2015 followed by the group's second single Aduh Neng in April 2015.

 Malique is known for his elegant lyrics and flow.
-His lyrics are often meaningful, touching on subjects like current issues, humanity and family.
+His words are often meaningful, touching on subjects like current issues, humanity and family.
 Malique's lyrics also reflect the depth of his love for knowledge, history, literature and world cultures.
 In the latter part of his career, he generated interest from the non-urban listeners for his lyrics in Bahasa Melayu.
-Malique is particular about grammatical accuracy, choosing classical words over "street slang" in rap (except when it serves the song, as in Rahsia).
+Malique is particular about grammatical accuracy, choosing proper language over "street slang" in rap (except when it serves the song, as in Rahsia).
 He delivers his lyrics in bahasa baku (english: standardized language) as he believes the beauty of the Malay language is best showcased in this manner.

 "...the real master strokes of the album has got to be in the poetry laid on top of these beats.
 Malique's words and rhyme slither effortlessly and charmingly into your ears, a most pleasing experience indeed.
 His choice of words and innovative rhyming meters is a work of art, as if chiseled into form from a swirling mass of seemingly-disconnected words that must be perpetually surrounding his consciousness.
 The fact that this progressive approach to rap and rhyme has been done mostly in the Malay language is a landmark event in itself.
 I daresay that this album deserves to be studied, not just by hip-hop fans, not just by music fans, but by Dewan Bahasa Dan Pustaka itself." - Ahmad Izham Omar

 The success of Malique's music has been achieved with little to no conventional advertising.
 Malique is rarely seen in public and he does not own any social media accounts.
 He does not attend events and awards ceremonies, give interviews, do shows, or even appear in his own music videos.
-For the song Aku Maafkan Kamu, he cast Zizan Razak in his place.
+For the song Aku Maafkan Kamu, he cast comedian Zizan Razak in his place.
 Black Hanifah appeared alone in the video for Teman Pengganti.
 In the e-book Projek Buku, published by Adly Syairi Ramly, Malique explains that "visuals in a business of audio, is sheer suicide".
 In a separate statement, Malique said "I want to be known for my music rather than what I wore, what I ate or who I dated."

 Influences and technique

 Malique typically penned his lyrics in a black Moleskine journal, however after his solo album OK, he stopped putting pen to paper and began writing and storing his lyrics completely in his mind.
 He is also known throughout the industry as a perfectionist, sometimes discarding entire songs and starting over from scratch because he was unhappy with them.
 He also frequently changes his mind about a featured artiste or musical arrangement, and pushes his colleagues and artistes to the limits of their skills.
-Early in his career, disappointments often led him to lose his temper, and as a result, he did not always get along with people outside the line of production.
+Early in his career, expectations often led him to lose his temper, and as a result, he did not always get along with people outside the line of music production.
 Only a few who shared his working ideals managed to maintain an extensive and productive working relationship with Malique.

 "Malique's infamous perfectionist ways is evident in the quality of this indie effort (Qarma Musiq) and it's apparent upon unfolding the album sleeve itself" - Trix of DoseTwo